 The Office of Engineering and Technology provides advice on technical and policy issues pertaining to spectrum allocation and use.

-International Bureau Application Filing and Reporting System (IBFS)
+International Bureau Application Filing and Reporting System (MyIBFS)

-International Bureau Application Filing and Reporting System (IBFS) is an internet-based system that allows for electronic filing of a variety of international and satellite applications.
+International Bureau Application Filing and Reporting System (MyIBFS) is an internet-based system that allows for electronic filing of a variety of international and satellite applications.